gardensgreen/octuor/README.md

 <img src='./readmeAssets/session.png' align="center" alt="Code snippet" width="400">

-#### Search API
+#### Song API

-The song API allows you to upload a mp3 file which gets uploaded to an awss s3 bucket.
-Upon uploading you get the chance to upload an artwork along with the song and change the title.
-The first step is a post request to the server and the second step is a put.
-This was done this way so that even if a user exits the uploading process half way, the song will still be there
+The song API allows you to upload a mp3 file and an artwork image to an awss s3 bucket.
+The song upload use case is split into uploading and then editing the uploaded content.
+This was done this way so that even if a user exits the uploading process half way, the song will still be there.

 Below is an example of how our song API works for creating a new song record.